oracle-livelabs/adb/dedicated/atp-data-pump-migration/atp-data-pump-migration.md

 As a database admin or user:

-1. Download a sample datapump export dump file from Oracle Learning Library github repository.
+1. Download a sample Data Pump export dump file from the Oracle Learning Library GitHub repository.
-2. Upload .dmp file to OCI Object storage bucket.
+2. Upload the `.dmp` file to an OCI Object Storage bucket.
-3. Set up cloud credentials and use data pump import to move data to your ATP database.
+3. Create cloud credentials and use Data Pump Import to move data into your Autonomous AI Database on Dedicated Exadata Infrastructure.

 ### Required Artifacts

-- An Oracle Cloud Infrastructure account with privileges to create object storage buckets and dedicated autonomous databases.
+- An Oracle Cloud Infrastructure account with privileges to create Object Storage buckets and Autonomous AI Database on Dedicated Exadata Infrastructure.
-- Access to a pre-provisioned dedicated ATP instance.
+- Access to a pre-provisioned Autonomous AI Database on Dedicated Exadata Infrastructure.
-- A pre-provisioned instance of Oracle Developer Client image in an application subnet.
+- A pre-provisioned Oracle Developer Client image in an application subnet.
+If you have not created one yet, complete the lab **Configuring a Development System** in [Autonomous Database Dedicated for Developers and Database Users workshop](https://livelabs.oracle.com/ords/r/dbpm/livelabs/run-workshop?p210_wid=3197).

-## Task 1: Download sample data pump export file from Oracle Learning Library github repo
+## Task 1: Download sample Data Pump export file from Oracle Learning Library GitHub repository

-- Use the following command from your mac / PC to download a sample schema dump from OLL.
+- From your Mac or PC, run the following command to download the sample schema dump file from Oracle Learning Library.

     ```
     <copy>